How Food Businesses Should Plan for the Upcoming Transition

 For organisations already certified to FSSC 22000 Version 6, the transition to Version 7 is expected to involve system review and alignment rather than a complete redesign.

+Until Version 7 is published, Version 6 remains the applicable certification scheme.
 Preparation typically includes reviewing areas such as:

 • PRP implementation and operational control